 I’m not trying to be selfish here, but I know that in order to be successful in these goals, I need there to be an understanding that my life is hectic.
 I don’t want to make excuses for missing workouts or targets, but I also don’t want to be setup for failure at the start.
 A perfect example is my second week of training with Jess: I had my busiest week of teaching yet.
 7 classes, with one being a double day.
 How can I make sure I’m getting my run training sessions in, but find a balance for the cross training and strength training while letting my body recover adequately?
 Jess assured me it wouldn’t be an issue.
 I gave her my teaching schedule, and she perfectly adapted my run schedule to fit within it.
 Complete with a rest day and easier runs built in around particularly hard workout days.
 We had some crazy weather here last week and I was able to reach out to her and come up with a plan to modify a couple of my runs accordingly as I couldn’t get outside to get them in (treadmill was a backup plan but I try to avoid it unless it’s my only option).

 So now, two weeks in and I’m already feeling so much more confident in my targets.
 I won’t reach these goals overnight, but I know that when I put in the work, I’ll start to see the results.
 I’m excited to get back to where I was when I was hitting my PRs in 2016, and then take it beyond!
-New York is less than 3 months away, so it’s time to really prepare myself while progressing my half marathon goals as well.
+The Crawlin’ Crab half is coming up, and then New York is less than 3 months away, so it’s time to really prepare myself while progressing my half marathon goals as well.
 I’m excited about how this next marathon race day is going to feel compared to others (not just because it’s the NEW YORK MARATHON) and about the excitement that my weekly run plan now brings me.